BPSB/combine-p-values-discrete/docs/index.rst

 To correctly compute the combined *p* value, we need to take into account the null distributions of the individual tests, i.e., what *p* values are possible.
 This module determines these values for popular tests or lets you specify them yourself.
 Of course, if you have continuous tests in the mix, you can also include them.
-Either way, the relevant information is stored in a `CTR` object (“combined test result”).
+Either way, the relevant information is stored in a `CTR` object (“combinable test result”).
-Tests can be combined simply by applying Python multiplication (the `*` operator) to the respective objects.
+These objects can then be combined using the `combine` function.

 The difficulty for determining the combined *p* value is convolving the respective null distributions.
 While this is analytically possible for continuous tests or a small number of discrete tests, it is requires numerical approximations otherwise.